What is Munchausen Syndrome (Factitious Disorder)and How To Treat?

 In the case of ‘Fabricated or Induced Illness by Carers’ (FIIC), the person may even try to poison or harm the child in order to go ahead with medical procedures and operations.
 Although it is a rare condition, it needs to acknowledged for every woman who is playing the role of caregiver anywhere around the world.

 Treatment For Munchausen Syndrome

 The person dealing with self-diagnosis disorder would not easily accept what he or she is going through.
 Hence, treatment has to be initiated from someone else who can pursue them to undergo it.

 Psychotherapy is meant to change a person’s behavior by providing mental health counseling.
 During the sessions of cognitive-behavioral therapy, the therapist tries to uncover the underlying causes of behavior and help them in changing the course.

 Just like individual therapy, the treatment may also include family therapy and family members are taught the ways to respond and cope with syndrome.

 Medication is not typically prescribed for Munchausen syndrome but if the patient is experiencing anxiety, depression or other mental challenges then they are provided accordingly.

-We hope that you have cleared the differences between Munchausen syndrome and Munchausen syndrome by proxy.
-This article might have also helped you with finding symptoms of such disorder and urge to connect with an expert immediately.
+We hope that you have understood Munchausen syndrome and how Munchausen syndrome is different than Munchausen syndrome by proxy.
+This article might have also helped you with finding symptoms of Munchausen syndrome and urge to connect with an expert immediately.